OneideLuizSchneider/CKA/01 - kubeadm certs.md

   - `kubeadm certs check-expiration`
 - Renew All:
   - `kubeadm certs renew all`
-- Renew only 1 at time:
+- Renew only 1 at the time:
   - `kubeadm certs renew -h`
     - Under `Available Commands:` you'll see all components
   - `kubeadm certs renew <component>`